promanenko/gigaspaces-sbp-jekyll/spring-data-basic.markdown

 }
 {%endhighlight%}

 As you can see, different keywords can be used and combined to create desired conditions.
-Full list of supported keywords can be found in [Appendix A](./spring-data-appendix.html#appendix-a).
+A full list of supported keywords can be found in [Appendix A](./spring-data-appendix.html#appendix-a).

 The process of deriving query methods into XAP Queries depends a lot on the query lookup strategy chosen for the repository.
-Spring XAP Data provides the support for all [common strategies](http://docs.spring.io/spring-data/data-commons/docs/1.9.1.RELEASE/reference/html/#repositories.query-methods.query-lookup-strategies).
+XAP Spring Data provides the support for all [common strategies](http://docs.spring.io/spring-data/data-commons/docs/1.9.1.RELEASE/reference/html/#repositories.query-methods.query-lookup-strategies).

 The default strategy enables both deriving queries from method names and overriding them with custom defined queries.
 There are several ways to specify custom queries for a method.

-First possibility is to apply `@Query` annotation on the method:
+#### The `@Query` annotation on the method:

 {%highlight java%}
 public interface PersonRepository extends XapRepository<Person, String> {